2. It implies both food and travel.

 6. People like burgers because they're awesome.

 7. People like alliteration because it's soothing.

-8. Being at the top of the alphabet is awesome.
+8. Being at the top of the alphabet is helpful.

-9. Being easy to say, spell, and remember is also awesome.
+9. Being easy to say, spell, and remember is also helpful.

 Someone that travels permanently and therefore has no home or no base.
 In other words, is voluntary homeless.
-Everything I own fits into one carryon bag that weighs 11 pounds and I go from house to house like a hermit crab.
+All 40 things I own fit into one carryon bag that weighs 11 pounds and I go from house to house like a hermit crab.
 See how I do it, some lessons learned, and read my tips and tools.

 Magic.
-Just kidding.
-Mainly by housesitting, because that's how I get free accommodation.
+No. Mainly housesitting, because that's how I get free accommodation.
 And I also write this travel blog.
 So, both.
-Check out: How I travel full time: my secrets to stay on the road, How i spent only $6K in one year of travel, Budget travel secrets, and 20 tips and tools I use to travel full-time.
+Check out: How-to Guides, How I travel full time: my secrets to stay on the road, How i spent only $6K in one year of travel, and tips and tools I use to travel full-time.